Climate migration: California

 California is confronting a growing forest and wildlife crisis due to wildfire.
 California has historically been vulnerable to wildfires – at least a third of the worst wildfires in US history have occurred in California.
 However, climate change – specifically, warmer temperatures and more intense drought seasons – in recent years have dramatically increased the size and intensity of wildfires in the state.
 More than half of the 20 largest California wildfires in modern history occurred between 2018 and 2022.
 The 2020 wildfires were particularly devastating, burning down more than 4 million acres of land, destroying thousands of buildings, and forcing hundreds of thousands of people to leave their homes.

 Evidence suggests that only a small percentage of those affected by the wildfires choose to stay.
 Only several thousands of the 27,000 residents affected by the 2018 Sierra Nevada fire chose to remain and rebuild.
 The others chose to migrate either to other parts of California or out-of-state.
-They face special difficulties with relocation due to lack of fire insurance policies and the state’s lack of affordable housing.
+They face special difficulties with relocation due to lack of fire insurance policies and the state's lack of affordable housing.
 The state estimates at least 2.5 million homes are needed in the next eight years to catch up to demand.

 Alaska

 There have been 178 Alaskan communities threatened by erosion of their land.
 The annual temperature has steadily increased over the last fifty years, with Alaska seeing it double (compared to the rate seen across the rest of the United States) to the rate of 3.4 degrees, with an alarming 6.3 degrees increase for the winters over the past fifty years.
 Many of the communities residing in these areas have been living off the land for generations.
 There is an eminent threat of loss of culture and loss of tribal identity with these communities.

 Between 2003 and 2009, a partial survey by the Army Corps of Engineers identified thirty-one Alaskan villages under imminent threat of flooding and erosion.
 By 2009, 12 of the 31 villages had decided to relocate, with four (Kivalina, Newtok, Shaktoolik, and Shishmaref) requiring immediate evacuation due to danger of immediate flooding along with limited evacuation options.

-However, relocation is proving difficult because there is no governmental institutional framework that exists for the aid of climate refugees in the United States.
-The Obama administration promised to fund $50.4 billion to help with relocation efforts in 2016.